-If TetGen is running as a library, i.e., it is called inside other program, then the error message will not be seen, and TetGen will throw an error index (integer), which can be catched by the standard C++ exception handler try and catch.
+If TetGen is running as a library, i.e., it is called inside another program, then the error message will not be seen, and TetGen will throw an error index (integer), which can be caught by the standard C++ exception handler try and catch.
 A list of error indices and messages are provided in the Appendix.

-When TetGen terminates on error, it automatically releases the used memory before terminating itself.
-This avoids potential memory leak when calling TetGen multiple times.
+When TetGen terminates on an error, it automatically releases the used memory before terminating itself.